Like an old phonograph wound down

 I am living out of time,

-an echo in the refrain of a song that
+an echo in the refrain of a song

-they are billions of bits
+They are billions of bits scattered on nets

-with no apparent loss of resolution—
+with no loss of resolution.